Akkuun/Akkuun/README.md

 # Hello, I'm Mathis ! 👋

-I'm Mathis, 22,Electronics technician & Third year computer science student.
-Ex React/cloud developer in data engineering cursus in engineer school TELECOM.
+I'm Mathis, 23 years old, an Electronics technician & Master's Degree in computer science student.
+Ex React/Cloud developer in data engineering cursus in engineer school TELECOM.
-Currently, I'm in the process of obtaining my Licence's degree in computer science and am dedicated to expanding my expertise across a diverse range of programming languages and tools.
+Currently, I'm in the process of getting my double Master's degree in computer science specialized in 3D computer graphics processing and Team Management.
+I am also dedicated to expanding my expertise across a diverse range of programming languages and tools such as DevOps or Web Developpment skills.

 ## 🎓 Education
   - **STI2D High School Degree** - Specialized in Technological Innovation and Sustainable Development Option Numeric Systems | Lycée Pierre Rouge | 2017-2019